minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

      - If you store the images to use in a private registry, toggle this option to :guilabel:`ON`

-       Specify the registry's :guilabel:`Endpoint` address, then the :guilabel:`Username` and :guilabel:`Password` to use to log in to the registry.
+       To access the private registry, specify the registry's :guilabel:`Endpoint` address, :guilabel:`Username`, and :guilabel:`Password` to use to log in to the registry.
-       All three entries are required to access the private registry.
+       You must make all three entries for access.

-5) The :guilabel:`Pod Placement` Section
+1) The :guilabel:`Pod Placement` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :guilabel:`Pod Placement` section contains pod scheduler settings for the